e-CALLISTO FITS Analyzer: A Software Framework for CALLISTO Solar Radio Data: analysis of Type II bursts

 Differentiating this expression with respect to time gives the shock speed \(V_s = dR_s/dt\), which can be written in terms of the frequency drift rate \citep{liyanage2025determination}:

-In the application, \(f_{\mathrm{pe}}\) is taken from the selected band.
-For a fundamental band, the observed band frequency is treated as \(f_{\mathrm{pe}}\).
-For a harmonic band, the plasma frequency is inferred by \(f_{\mathrm{pe}} \approx f_{\mathrm{H}}/2\), and the corresponding drift rate is considered as same as the fundamental band.
+In the application, $f_{\rm pe}$ is taken from the selected band.
+For a fundamental band the observed band frequency is treated directly as $f_{\rm pe}$.
+For a harmonic band the lane is fitted in the same way and mapped onto the plasma-frequency scale through the standard harmonic relation $f_{\rm H}\approx 2f_{\rm pe}$ \citep{cane2005solar}, so that $f_{\rm pe}=f_{\rm H}/2$ and, by differentiation, $\mathrm{d}f_{\rm pe}/\mathrm{d}t=\tfrac{1}{2}\,\mathrm{d}f_{\rm H}/\mathrm{d}t$.
+The harmonic-derived plasma-frequency drift is therefore obtained independently from the harmonic backbone, not copied from the fundamental; it coincides with the fundamental-derived value only to the extent that the harmonic relation holds.
 The drift rate is obtained from the fitted derivative, while the source height is estimated from the starting frequency (for example, a starting-frequency estimate derived from the upper portion of the band).
 These steps produce a self-consistent set of shock parameters tied directly to the user-verified band morphology.
+As with the drift rate (Equation~\ref{eqn:mean_drift}), the shock height and speed are reported both at the burst onset and as averages over the fitted lane.
+The onset values are evaluated at the starting frequency $f_s$ (the upper-percentile estimate described above), whereas the average values are the means of the per-sample quantities along the fitted track,